House of Pain: 1990–1992: Formation and breakthrough

-In 1990, Daniel O'Connor (Danny Boy O'Connor) got together with fellow rapper Erik Schrody (Everlast) who had just released a rap album called Forever Everlasting (1990), that did not have much success.
-O'Connor knew Schrody when he went to William Howard Taft High School in Woodland Hills, California (1984–1986), and various hip hop events they attended in their teens.
-Both of Irish American descent, they decided to make a hip hop group with this identity.
+In 1990, Daniel O'Connor (Danny Boy O'Connor) got together with fellow rapper Erik Schrody (Everlast), who had just released a rap album called Forever Everlasting (1990), which did not have much success.
+O'Connor knew Schrody when he went to William Howard Taft High School in Woodland Hills, California (1984–1986), and various hip-hop events they attended in their teens.
+Both of Irish American descent, they decided to make a hip-hop group with this identity.
 While hanging out at O'Connor's home, Schrody noticed a cassette with the title House of Pain, which was a demo of a Punk group O'Connor tried to put together.
-Schrody really liked the name and felt they should re-use as their name.
+Schrody really liked the name and felt they should reuse it as their name.
 Schrody brought in his former DJ Leor Dimant (DJ Lethal), who is of Latvian descent, and House of Pain was created.
 Schrody would become the lead rapper, while O'Connor acted as the hype man, second emcee, art director and the graphic artist of the group.
 After they recorded a demo, for which O'Connor designed the cover, that created a bidding war among labels.
 The label they chose was Tommy Boy Records, who credited O'Connor's artwork with having initially caught their attention.

-In 1992, they released their debut album House of Pain, subtitled Fine Malt Lyrics.
+In 1992, House of Pain released their debut album House of Pain, subtitled Fine Malt Lyrics.
 Their first single "Jump Around" was a major hit.
 In the United States, it peaked at number 3 on the Billboard Hot 100, while reaching number 5 on the Hot Rap Songs, 13 on Rhythmic Top 40, 1 on Hot Dance Music/Maxi-Singles Sales, number 17 on the Billboard Dance Club Songs, and is certified platinum.
 The song was produced by Lawrence Muggerud (DJ Muggs) and performed by Schrody.
 Both Muggerud and Schrody knew each other since Rhyme Syndicate.
 Muggerud, who had a beat he had submitted to various artists, eventually invited Schrody to give it a try.
 Schrody wrote lyrics in his driveway; being influenced by dance hall singer Shabba Ranks, part of the lyrics were "Jump around, if you love freedom.
 Jump around, if you love culture", which Muggerud suggested they trim down to "Jump Around".
 While re-working his lyrics, Muggerud came up with the iconic horn that accompanies the song.
 Their second single "Shamrocks and Shenanigans (Boom Shalock Lock Boom)" peaked at 65 on the Billboard Hot 100, 75 on the Hot R&B/Hip-Hop Songs, 14 on the Dance Club Songs, and 74 on Radio Songs.
 The album peaked at 14 on the Billboard 200, 14 on the U.S. Billboard Top Current Albums, 16 on the U.S. Billboard Top R&B/Hip-Hop Albums, 14 on the U.S. Billboard Top Album Sales, and is certified platinum.